JacobSanford/docker-mariadb-snapshot/docs/index.md

 !!! warning "Your Responsibility"
     Please review the [Important Considerations](important-considerations.md) document.
 This package has not been reviewed for all possible use cases and environments.
 It should be considered an example, rather than a production-ready tool.
 Please ensure that you audit this package and how you deploy it against your specific environment and requirements.

+## Compatibility
+This image leverages `mariadb-dump` for database exports, which is compatible with both MariaDB and MySQL servers.
+For detailed version compatibility information, see the [Compatibility](compatibility.md) document.

 ## Quick Navigation

 - **[Quick Start Guide](quickstart.md)** - Get up and running in 5 minutes